 Tlayudona was born from the intersection of two ideas: A sociological analysis about how we experience culture, people, and places; and a practical desire to connect people who are visiting Oaxaca to people from the local community who are doing interesting things.

-Our founder had watched for over a decade how visitors arrive in Oaxaca wanting to connect to the local community in authentic and respectful ways, but how those paths to doing so are not often visible.
-At the same time, so many of our friends and allies here in Oaxaca were doing amazing things that the rest of the world knew nothing about.
+Our founder had watched for over a decade how visitors arrive in Oaxaca genuinely wanting to connect to the local community in authentic and respectful ways, but how those paths to doing so are not often visible.
+At the same time, so many of our friends were doing amazing things around Oaxaca that the rest of the world knew nothing about.
 So we decided to build that bridge, and call it Tlayudona.

 Experience Oaxaca with Tlayudona.
 We are a local woman-owned business in Oaxaca with an innovative, experience-based approach to regenerative tourism.